sorbet/sorbet.run/docs/talks/RubyKaigi2019/index.md

 ### Even more errors

-- What types does a method take?
+- What types does this method take?
 - Could this thing be nil?

 ---